aweymo-ui/python_obsidian/index.md

 gallery: true
 ---

-{% include gallery-figure.html img="dl_cover.gif" alt="Animated gif of the title of this paper with colored lines connecting reel to reel audio spools." width="100%" %}
+{% include gallery-figure.html img="py_ob_banner.gif" alt="Animated gif of the title of this paper with a visualization of the Obsidian graph view adding and subtracting different areas of a vault" width="100%" %}

-[Slides](https://indd.adobe.com/view/eea371ad-3ab8-44f5-abab-bb642d331ee2){:target="_blank" rel="noopener"}
+[Book Splitter Python Tool](https://github.com/Scholarly-Projects/book_splitter){:target="_blank" rel="noopener"}

-[Git Repository for Transcript Text Mining Tool](https://github.com/Scholarly-Projects/transcript_mining_base){:target="_blank" rel="noopener"}
+[Annotation Extraction Python Tool](https://github.com/Scholarly-Projects/annotation_extraction){:target="_blank" rel="noopener"}

 ## Overview

-This presentation will provide a walkthrough of new processes for creating subject tags across complete oral history collections developed at the U of I Center for Digital Inquiry and Learning over the summer of 2024.
-It details a workflow enabling student workers to run, modify, and expand tags during copyediting, aiming to enhance accuracy and ultimately help researchers identify connections between recordings.
-We'll cover the workflow, challenges it addresses and the limitations of data-driven, human-edited tagging.
+This presentation will provide a detailed method for making connections large text research collections, actively engaging in tagging to discover new contexts and visualize this research to understand the text from a bird's-eye perspective.
+This workshop will provide a complete walkthrough of how to utilize these tools and methods regardless of your previous technical experience.
+This method utilizes either open source materials or ones that are free of cost to all University of Idaho students and faculty and requires no coding beyond `#` and `/`.

 {% include toc.html %}